lingtalfi/OnTheFlyForm/doc/off-protocol.md

 The error response is triggered when something exceptionally bad happens, something unexpected, for instance the user is not logged in and she was supposed to be logged in.
+This is something the user shouldn't see (no public error message).

 - type: error